API

 prepare!_gradient(f, prep, backend, x, [contexts...]) -> new_prep

-Same behavior as prepare_gradient but can modify an existing prep object to avoid some allocations.
+Same behavior as prepare_gradient but can resize the contents of an existing prep object to avoid some allocations.

 There is no guarantee that prep will be mutated, or that performance will be improved compared to preparation from scratch.